 The historic Scottish city of Edinburgh has an impressive castle, a vibrant nightlife and a renowned arts scene.
 It also happens to be the UK’s most important financial centre outside of London, and thus serviced apartments in Edinburgh are in abundance.

-We have a selection of long and short term lets in Edinburgh which we have vetted and ultimately chosen, based on high standards of quality and service.
+We have a selection of long and short term lets in Edinburgh which we have vetted and chosen, based on high standards of quality and service.
 Each property makes guests feel like they are staying in their own ‘home away from home’.
 This is thanks to the amazing range of services and facilities which are included in stays.
-Contact SITU today to learn more about how we can make your next corporate stay in Edinburgh city as comfortable as possible with Edinburgh accommodation that’s right for you!
+Contact SITU today to learn more about how we can make your next corporate stay in Edinburgh city as comfortable as possible with Edinburgh accommodation that is right for you!

 Edinburgh is Scotland’s capital, based in the south-east of the country.
 Ever so slightly north is the Leith port, which looks out onto the North Sea.
 Fifty miles to the west is Glasgow, Scotland’s most populous city.
 The Edinburgh population of around 530,000 lives in a city which is built on seven hills.
 You may also notice the city has a layout typical of the old quarters of other European cities.